MichaelBironneau/stpl/README.md

 The IV + ciphertext are then signed using Python's native HMAC-MD5 implementation with the signing key derived as described above, and this signature is appended to the message.

+The decryption and verification process follow roughly the opposite process as above, with extra care taken in the verification step to use `compare_hash` method to prevent vulnerability due to timing attack.

 ##Typical usage:##

     from sectpl.token import Token